Surviving a Divorce

 Engaged couples will often take months to prepare for marriage.
 Hopefully, the union will be lasting, but experience shows at least 40% of marriages fail.
 Ideally, just as time was taken to prepare for marriage, time should also be taken to prepare for divorce.
 Preparation can save hours of work and thousands of dollars in legal fees.
 If a spouse has the luxury of time for preparing for a divorce, the following steps should be taken:

 - Consult an attorney.
 Even if you think you can do this yourself using pattern forms available in many states, at the very least you should seek legal advice before filing divorce papers.
-Many attorneys offer free or low-cost initial consultations.
+Many attorneys offer a free initial consultations.
 A lawyer may be able to quickly spot potential problems that could arise.
 An attorney may also suggest alternative methods short of trial to achieve the divorce such as mediation or arbitration.

 If anything in the divorce is likely to be contested or if court orders may be needed to obtain temporary spousal support or use of certain property such as the family home, having legal representation is virtually a must.
 The paperwork and legal process can be overwhelming and challenging.
 An attorney will help ease the stress you will inevitably feel during this process and help guide you through it.